-Progress Against Plans Completed the 2012 Annual Audit Plan Issues 9 There were no significant issues noted that had a material effect on the Company's financial statements and its operations.
-Findings 10 There were no significant findings noted that had a material effect on the Company's financial statements and its operations.
+Progress Against Plans Completed the 2012 and 2013 projects in the Audit Plan Issues There were no significant issues noted that had a material effect on the Company's financial statements and its operations.
+Findings There were no significant findings noted that had a material effect on the Company's financial statements and its operations.
 Findings in general though are documented in the 2012 quarterly Internal Audit Report to the Audit Committee Examination Trends Generally adequate and effective internal control